What Can A Mental Health Counselor Help You With?

 • Thoughts of death or suicide

-Mental health counselors work to assist you in developing awareness of specific patterns in thinking or stressors that may be exacerbating your symptoms of depression, and may refer clients to other resources if needed.
+Mental health counselors work to assist you in developing awareness of specific patterns in thinking or stressors that may be exacerbating your symptoms of depression, and can refer clients to other resources if needed.
 They help you recognize your triggers and signs of a depressive episode.
 Additionally, they aid in providing coping strategies for use during intense symptoms or episodes.

 Eating disorders